 - Leave it how you found it

 We all love the beach but we always say that you should always leave it better than you found it.
-Also, you are in a natural setting where animals live and so be aware that if you move a rock you may well be disturbing an animals habitat so after you have looked just put it back in place.
+Also, you are in a natural setting where animals live and so be aware that if you move a rock you may well be disturbing the habitat of an animal so after you have looked just put it back in place.

 - Manage expectations

-Young children can be excited but remember not everyone finds treasure like Captain Jack Sparrow!
-It is best to also include some fun games into your trip, sandcastle building, I Spy with my little eye, hide and seek, tag, ..
+Young children can be excited but remember not everyone finds a treasure like Captain Jack Sparrow!
+It is best to also include some fun games into your trip, sandcastle building, I Spy with my little eye, hide and seek, tag,…

 - Be aware of the weather